 MSc Global Health Scholarships

 BSMS offers a number of scholarships for UK, EU and International students admitted to full-time Master's degree in Global Health at the Wellcome Trust Centre for Global Health Research.
 This initiative is funded by the Brighton and Sussex Medical School (BSMS), and confirms the emergence of the Global Health Department at BSMS as a national and international leader in global health research, practice and postgraduate study.
+The BSMS Global Health scholarships are awarded on the basis of academic and/or professional merit and financial need.
+The scholarship provides one £5,000 award or two £2,500 awards towards tuition fees.

 For more information on available sources of funding, and to apply to the MSc Global Health course, please consult our website: Global Health BSMS